ydahal1/ydahal1/ReadMe.md

-What did the dog say to the two trees?
-Bark bark.
+Did you know that ghosts call their true love their ghoul-friend?

 [
-Tue May 19 01:01:05 UTC 2026
+Wed May 20 01:02:36 UTC 2026
  ]